mcquo011/Professional-ReadMe-Generator/README-gen.md

   ## Dependencies

-In this section describe the steps to required to install your project and the dependencies needed.
+In this section describe the steps required to install your project and the dependencies needed.

   ## Usage